lexahl/iis-4b939/content/pages/about.md

       harvested and sourced botanicals, IIS Inc., unites ancestral traditions with modern wise practices, empowering people to connect to themselves and the natural world.

-      #### Creating a Workforce Readiness Future

-      Proudly supporting Indigenous community career development and training initiatives focusing on jobs of the future that lead to employment and business opportunities across Western Canada.

-      #### On-Demand services and live learning opportunities covering a range
-      of topics:

-      * Project Management

-      * Managing Energy Efficiency Projects

-      * Environmental Stewardship Consulting

-      * Employability Wise Practices

-      * Indigenous Awareness

-      * Human Skills Development Workshops

-      * Proposal Writing

-      * Indigenous Engagement Planning

-      * Business Development

-      * Advancing ESG and Indigenous Principles

-      * Custom workshops for employer-specific organizations

-      * As well as a range of resource management subjects

     styles:
       self:
         height: auto